 Creamed Potatoes

-One bite of these classic creamed potatoes flooded me back to childhood holidays around my grandmother’s table.
-A quick and easy side dish that will surprise your kids and they will ask for seconds!
+These classic creamed potatoes bring me back to holidays around my grandmother’s table when I was a kid.
+A quick and easy side dish that will surprise your kids and I bet they ask for seconds.

 Creamed Potatoes Recipe